godpeny/pages/main/src/blog-post.30.md

 ## Train, Dev and Test Sets
 Basically you train on the training set, evaluate results on the dev set, and test on the test set.

+### Train Sets
+Training data set,which is a set of examples used to fit the parameters (weights of connections between layers in the network) of the model.

+### Dev Sets(Validation Sets)
+The validation data set provides first unbiased evaluation of a model fit on the training data set while tuning the model's hyperparameters. (e.g., the number of hidden units/layers and layer widths in a neural network)

+ - Never backpropagate using dev set.
+ - The dev set acts as your scoreboard for comparing different hyperparameter choices.

+### Test Sets
+The test data set is a data set used to provide an unbiased evaluation of a final model fit on the training data set.
+So a test set is therefore a set of examples used only to assess the performance of a fully specified classifier.

 ### Distributions
 Choose a dev set and test set to reflect data you expect to get in the future.
 In other words, dev and test sets should be come from same distribution.
 ### Size of Sets